enkidevs/curriculum/devops/docker/docker/dockerfile.md

 Due to this, a good convention is to keep the things that change the least at the top of the Dockerfile and things that change the most at the bottom.

+---
+## Practice

-PQ: A Dockerfile contains instructions the Docker daemon uses to build containers.
+A Dockerfile contains instructions the Docker daemon uses to build containers.
-Answers: T, F
-Correct: F
+???

+* true
+* false

+---
+## Revision

-RQ: The result of each Dockerfile instruction is cached and dependent on the cached result of the instruction before it.
+The result of each Dockerfile instruction is cached and dependent on the cached result of the instruction before it.

-Answers: cached, cached, computed, computed.
-Correct: cached, cached.
+???

+* true
+* false